Extending Your Travel Nurse Contract

 It’s never too early to start thinking about extending your travel nurse contract.

-Picture this: after a couple of stellar weeks at the facility, you realize that you love your current assignment.
+After a couple of stellar weeks at the facility, you realize that you love your current assignment.
 The opportunities you have to develop your clinical skills, your awesome coworkers and boss, the city you’re in, the pay―it’s well worth the not-so-distant memory of applying for jobs, moving cities, and pushing through onboarding and orientation.
 Really, the only complaint you have is that you’ve only got 13 weeks to soak it all in!

 Or do you?